Package: Spectra

 are f

-, which defines the grouping of the spectra, and
+, which defines the sets of spectra that should be

-which allows to define the function that performs the
+, which allows to define the function that

 (see ?combinePeaksData